 We intend to enter into the Tax Receivable Agreement (the "TRA") with TWM LLC and the Continuing LLC Owners.
 The TRA will provide for the payment by us to the Continuing LLC Owners who dispose of LLC Interests for cash in connection with this offering, or receive shares of our Class A common stock or Class B common stock or cash, as applicable, in connection with an exchange or redemption of LLC Interests following this offering, of 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that we actually realize, or in some circumstances are deemed to realize, as a result of the transactions with such Continuing LLC Owner described above, including increases in the tax basis of the assets of TWM LLC attributable to payments made under the TRA and deductions attributable to imputed interest and other payments of interest pursuant to the TRA.
 TWM LLC will have in effect an election under Section 754 of the Code effective for each taxable year in which a redemption or exchange of LLC Interests for shares of our Class A common stock or Class B common stock, as applicable, or cash occurs.
 These TRA payments are not conditioned upon any continued ownership interest in either TWM LLC or us by any Continuing LLC Owner.
-The rights of each Continuing LLC Owner under the TRA are assignable to transferees of its LLC Interests (other than us as transferee pursuant to subsequent redemptions (or exchanges) of the transferred LLC Interests).
+The rights of each Continuing LLC Owner under the TRA are assignable to transferees of its LLC Interests.
 We expect to benefit from the remaining 50% of tax benefits, if any, that we may actually realize.